| | | Login |

 Field Mesocosms at Duke Forest and the Duke Wetland Center

-CEINT is developing 32 tightly controlled and highly instrumented ecosystems (aka mesocosms) that are located in Duke Forest.
-These mesocosms (3 ft x 12 ft.) are areas where researchers are adding nanoparticles and studying the resulting interactions and effects on plants, fish, bacteria and other elements within these contained systems.
-The mesocosms serve as a unifying resource for experiments across all of CEINT’s six thrusts.
-Twelve mesocosms have been constructed thus far and serve as a research site for ongoing research.
-They feature a parallel Internet platform and database infrastructure, associated to the data flow designed to allow a real interactive environment for partner researchers worldwide.
+CEINT has built 30 controlled release facilities - tightly controlled and highly instrumented ecosystems (aka mesocosms) that are located in the Duke Forest.
+The Duke Forest comprises over 7,000 acres of land adjacent to the Duke University campus.
+These mesocosms (1 m x 4 m) allow researchers to introduce various nanomaterials and track their fate and transport through the environment, as well as the material's impacts on plants, fish, bacteria and other elements within these contained ecosystems.
+The mesocosms serve as a unifying resource for experiments across all six CEINT's research thrusts.
+Thus far 30 mesocosms have been constructed and serve as a site for multiple ongoing experiments.

 Additional Facilities